adellamaggiora/daily-timer/README.md

 The `daily-timer` package includes the `dailyTimer` function and the two custom types `Time` and `TimerStatus`.

+---

-## dailyTimer Function
+## dailyTimer function

 The `dailyTimer` function is a JavaScript function that takes in three parameters, namely `startTime`, `endTime`, and `timerStatusCallback`.

-When the current time reachs `startTime` the callback is invoked with `TimerStatus.ON` value, When the current time reachs `endTime` the callback is invoked with `TimerStatus.OFF` value.
+`timerStatus` is internally updated every second into the package and whenever its value changes the callback is triggered.
+So the callback result  will be `TimerStatus.ON` when the current time is between startTime and endTime, otherwise will be `TimerStatus.OFF`.

+> Note that current time is intended to be NodeJs or Browser time

 ### Function Signature

 `dailyTimer(startTime, endTime, callback: (timerStatus) => void) => void`